 Blades made with high quality steel alloys, typically high-carbon steels from Germany (like the one shown above from Wusthof) or Japan, will stand the test of time and retain their edges much longer than those made of cheaper steels found in the $10 knives you see.
 These blades will rust, break, and chip much more easily than better alloys.
 What about ceramic paring knives?
 The benefit is that they aren’t metallic so they won’t rust, but the are brittle and otherwise fragile.
 They can break if dropped on a hard surface and should only be used on softer foods like fruits and vegetables, nothing with bones.

 Handle materials vary greatly.
 The key here is comfort and something that can get wet while being used or in washing.
 There are numerous plastics and steel alloys as well as pakkawood that all make great handles.

 Paring Knife Lengths

 There’s nothing ground breaking here.
 Paring knives come in a variety of blade lengths that range from 2″ to 4″, with the most common sizes being 3.5″ and 4″.
-As you can see from our best paring knife list above, we prefer the 4″ length, but really believe you should have one, or some, of both sizes.
+As you can see from our best paring knife reviews above, we prefer the 4″ length, but really believe you should have one, or some, of both sizes.
 The shorter sizes are less common and can often be replaced with a bird’s beak paring knife.

 Of course this is true for all knives, but especially those you will be using all the time like your paring knives.
 If a knife doesn’t feel good in your grip, you won’t use it and you won’t like it.
 Many of the higher-end knives focus not only on the materials used, but also the comfort in your hand and the shape of the grip.
-Reading online reviews can help you choose a paring knife with a comfortable grip.
+Reading online reviews can help you choose a kitchen paring knife with a comfortable grip.